vikashask/MEAN-Interview-Question/React/advance-interview-que.md

-## Typechecking With PropTypes
+## Type checking With PropTypes
-As your app grows, you can catch a lot of bugs with typechecking.
+As your app grows, you can catch a lot of bugs with type checking.
 PropTypes exports a range of validators that can be used to make sure the data you receive is valid
 ```
     import PropTypes from 'prop-types';